It’s time for change in Erewash. We need an MP that will fight for local people.

 My whole time in the Labour Party has been about organising members and communities in Erewash to campaign for something better.
-I have participated heavily in every local Labour party campaign since 2016, acting as your voluntary organiser in the majority of these.
+I have participated heavily in every local Labour party campaign since 2016, acting as an organiser in the majority of these.

-I have led teams, both within and outside of the Labour Party, to deliver successful campaigns in challenging situations with multiple interested parties.
-I have overhauled local Labour Party processes and protocols, and have co-organised international conferences as part of my job.
+I have led teams, both within and outside of the Labour Party, to deliver successful campaigns in challenging situations with multiple interested parties and have co-organised international conferences as part of my job.

 I always communicate as often as possible with stakeholders and am an active user of social media.
 As a member of the Co-operative Party, I am also a proud believer in mutualism and the fundamental policy drivers that underpin the co-operative movement.